-The objective of closed loop and narrow band sensors is to get the most efficiency out of your engine by targeting 14.7:1 except in warm-up, sudden transitions, and wide open throttle, as well as hard decelleration and or fuel cut-off.
-Ratios as lean as 17.0:1 can be run under decelleration and certain no load situations.
+The objective of closed loop and narrow band sensors is to get the most efficiency out of your engine by targeting 14.7:1 except in warm-up, sudden transitions, and wide open throttle, as well as hard deceleration and or fuel cut-off.
+Ratios as lean as 17.0:1 can be run under deceleration and certain no load situations.

 FYI maximum constant torque occurs around 13.2:1, whereas sudden transitions can be anywhere from 12.5:1 to 10.0:1 depending on temperature conditions.
 It isn't simple.
 EFI isn't Linkerts, Bendix or S&S simplicity.
 The closest carb you can get to efi fuel control is a CV Carburetor.

 Some add-on boxes for late model O2 sensor equipped oem Harleys eliminate the O2 sensors altogether.
 Why in the hell would you want to take a self-adjusting, sophisticated system and turn it into a gas guzzling low mileage dumb efi system?
 Beats the hell out of us and, since we make closed loop efi systems, we do have some experience in this area.

 You bike should be left in closed loop, tuned in closed loop and monitored with O2 displays in closed loop.
 Correction factors defined in the oem code cannot be exceeded.
 Maps have to be rewritten for the changes to the bike so the base map is in agreement with the oem algorithms.